-Killer Rack is a 2015 American comedy horror feature film directed by Greg Lamberson (Widow’s Point; Johnny Gruesome; Dry Bones; Slime City) from a screenplay by actor Paul McGinnis, producing it along with special effects designer Rod Durick.
+Killer Rack is a 2015 American comedy horror film directed by Greg Lamberson (Widow’s Point; Johnny Gruesome; Dry Bones; Slime City) from a screenplay written by actor Paul McGinnis, producing it along with special effects designer Rod Durick.

 A feature-length screwball horror comedy about a woman whose new breast implants turn out to be Lovecraftian monsters hell-bent on world domination!
 It’s an outrageous concept which is funny as hell; it’s also actually endearing.
-The heroine is a survivor in a sexist culture that objectifies women.
+The heroine is a survivor of a sexist culture that objectifies women.
 Our story is ultimately a comedy about female empowerment, and a warning against changing your physical appearance to please others.

 Buy DVD: Amazon.com

 Poor Betty is unhappy with her love life, her work life, and her life-life, and blames her problems on her small breasts.
 Determined to change her life for the better, she consults with a breast enhancement surgeon, Dr Thulu, who harbours a diabolical plan to take over the world!

 Betty has the surgery, and her life does indeed improve: she takes the upper hand in her romantic and work relationships, and learns what it’s like to be empowered.
 But there are strange side effects: at night, while she’s asleep, the boobs take control of her body and guide her through the city streets, searching for men to seduce…and devour.

 Betty becomes suspicious one morning when she awakens wearing a blood-soaked shirt.
 The only person she can turn to for help is Tim, a co-worker who has admired her from afar for a long time…but will she seek Tim’s help in time to save the entire world from her new puppies?